Parsl/parsl/docs/userguide/execution.rst

 The configuaration options for specifying the shape of each block are:

-1. ``tasks_per_node``: Number of tasks that can execute per node, corresponds to workers started per node.
+1. ``tasks_per_node``: Number of tasks that can execute per node, which corresponds to workers started per node.
 2. ``nodes_per_block``: Number of nodes requested per block.

 Parallelism